 In 1968, the first bricks were laid for the fire station by firemen Charles Sutton, Ben Dail and Robert Rouse, Sr. All of the fire department members assisted with building the station.
 Initially, the building consisted of three bays with only a dirt floor and a hand sink.
 Later, a concrete floor was poured by Dick Everette.

 From 1965-1980, there was no county fire tax.
-Every penny needed to operate the fire department had to be raised by members and their families through selling barbeque plates, hosting turkey shoots and auctions, holding wrestling matches, and even hosting country music concerts.
-The department members worked with WRNS radio to bring Dolly Parton, Porter Wagoner, Hank Snow, Little Jimmy Dickens, Crystal Gale, Jerry Clower, and others to Kinston.
+Every penny needed to operate the fire department had to be raised by members and their families through selling barbecue plates, hosting turkey shoots and auctions, holding wrestling matches, and even hosting country music concerts.
+The department members worked with J.B.
+Ham and WRNS radio to bring Dolly Parton, Porter Wagoner, Hank Snow, Little Jimmy Dickens, Crystal Gale, Jerry Clower, and others to Kinston.